tidyverse/tidyups/002-tidyr-stringr.md

 -   Should `convert` continue to exist?
 Should it use `type.convert()` or `readr::type_convert()`?
 How to override imputed types?

-`separate_*_*()` works similarly by instead of taking character vector, takes pair of data frame + tidyselect specification.
+The vast majority of the work will occur in the stringr functions, and the tidyr functions will inherit their arguments. `separate_*_*()` will work similarly by instead of taking character vector, takes pair of data frame + tidyselect specification.
 Also has `remove` argument which controls whether or not the input column is removed.

-### Implementation

-The vast majority of the work will occur in the stringr functions.
 The tidyr functions would primarily be wrappers that take care of removing the old column and adding the new rows/columns to the input data frame. tidyr would require a new helper similar to [`inflate()`](https://github.com/tidyverse/dplyr/pull/5888).
 `tidyr::uncount()` and `tidyr::separate_rows()` would be rewritten to use this new function.